 - Kettle Moraine Northern Unit – only 60 minutes away from Milwaukee, enjoy the same beautiful trails you see in other parts of Kettle Moraine.
 Bring your basketball or soccer ball and enjoy the parks there as well.
 Click here to learn more!

-- Kettle Moraine – Kettle Moraine provides 115 miles of driving scenery filled with maple, oak and aspen fall colors.
+- Kettle Moraine – If you’re interested in the beauty of a fall road trip more than the destination, Kettle Moraine provides 115 miles of driving scenery filled with maple, oak, and aspen fall colors.
 Don’t miss places like Mauthe Lake.
-Near the end of the stretch you’ll end up in Sheboygan County and you’ll find so much more to do!
+Near the end of the stretch, you’ll end up in Sheboygan County, and you’ll find so much more to do!
 Click here to learn more!

 - Wade House – Located in Sheboygan County, The Wade House returns to a time of stagecoach travel.
 Visit a community of European immigrants and Yankee pioneers.
-With activities like the Civil War weekend (end of September) or an interactive scavenger hunt, kids can have fun and learn about history.
-You can also take a ride in a stagecoach and enjoy all the colors up close.
+In-person activities are reservation-based in August, September, and October.
 Wade House information.

 - Governor Dodge Park – Situated 2 hours away, west of Madison, this park is beautiful during the summer, but it shines during the fall.
 Enjoy one of the many hiking trails and immerse yourself in some beautiful fall colors.
 Hours and information here.

 - Tower Hill State Park in Spring Green – 2 hours away, a little past Madison, Tower Hill State Park offers a park with plenty of colors.
-Walk up the tower to see the surrounding landscape.
-If you go October 20-22, go into Spring Green for their Fall Art Tour.
-Heading this way in September?
-Try to score some tickets to see a show “up the hill” at American Players Theatre.
+Walk up the tower to see the surrounding landscape, hike bluff trails, and enjoy river views.
+Click here to learn more!

 - Lyons Wildlife Area – 40 minutes southwest of Milwaukee near Lake Geneva, enjoy these lowland’s cool and warm grass.
 Home to many fowl and different types of animals, you can walk freely through the area and enjoy the colors of fall as well.
-Afterwards, drive to Lake Geneva (about two miles away) and walk through the town as it celebrates fall with its wide array of shops and restaurants.
-To learn more click here!
+Afterward, drive to Lake Geneva (about two miles away) and walk through the town as it celebrates fall with its vast array of shops and restaurants.
+To learn more, click here!

 - Old World Wisconsin – 45 minutes away from Milwaukee, Old World Wisconsin offers a multitude of events during the fall.
-From autumn harvesting, to historic beer brewing, it’s a great place to visit during the fall.
-Learn about history and take in the beautiful fall colors surrounding you.
+From autumn harvesting to historic beer brewing, it’s a great place to visit during the fall.
+Learn about the history and take in the beautiful fall colors surrounding you.
+In-person special programs are reservation-based for 2020.
 To find hours and activities, click here!

 - Devil’s Lake – Approximately 2 hours away from Milwaukee, Devil’s Lake offers plenty to see during fall.
-Walk on any numerous hiking trails for an amazing view at the bluff overlooking the lake or walk next to the lake and enjoy the scenery surrounding it.
-If it’s warm enough (for fall), make some sand castles on the beach.
-They even have a dog friendly beach area.
+Walk on any numerous hiking trails for a fantastic view at the bluff overlooking the lake or walk next to the lake and enjoy the scenery surrounding it.
+If it’s warm enough (for fall), make some sandcastles on the beach.
+They even have a dog-friendly beach area.
 To find hours and a map, click here!